alexwlchan/alexwlchan.net/src/_drafts/creating-a-github-action-to-auto-merge-pull-requests.md

     sess.delete(ref_url)
 ```

-This last step partially inspired by Jessie Frazelle's [branch cleanup action][cleanup], which is one of the first actions I used and was a useful example when writing my first action.
+This last step partially inspired by Jessie Frazelle's [branch cleanup action][cleanup], which is one of the first actions I used, and was a useful example when writing this code.

 [cleanup]: https://github.com/jessfraz/branch-cleanup-action